jyoti-r-g/Nexora_Bot_Server/README.md

 >
  ## Step 5: Pulling Redis image.
 >
-> When you run docker-compose up, Docker will automatically pull it for you.
+ When you run **docker-compose up**, Docker will automatically pull it for you.
 >
  ## 🎯 Step 6: Start All Services